 AUTO ACCIDENT FATALITY RESULTS IN GIFT OF LIFE TO OTHERS

-The West Central Tribune reported today about a woman who was on life support after a Monday car crash with a semi-truck in rural Dakota County already killed her husband and 1-year-old daughter.
-Unfortunately, the woman was declared brain dead Wednesday night at Regions Hospital in St. Paul.
+The West Central Tribune reported today about a woman who was on life support after a Monday car crash with a semi-truck.
+This crash occurred in rural Dakota County Minnesota.
+The woman’s husband and 1-year-old daughter had already died.
+Unfortunately, the woman was later declared brain dead Wednesday night at Regions Hospital in St. Paul.

 In this incredibly tragic auto accident, the woman, age 26, who suffered head and neck trauma from the crash, was 35 weeks pregnant.
 The unborn child, a boy she and her husband planned to name Hawk, was also killed.
 Her husband, age 31, and the couple’s 1-year-old daughter died at the scene of the car crash in southern Dakota County, northeast of Randolph.
 A 9-year-old son survived the auto accident but sustained serious injuries.
 He has been hospitalized at Gillette Children’s Specialty Healthcare in St. Paul; his condition was not known Thursday.

-The family was en route to Willmar, Minn., to bring the boy to his mother when their Kia Sportage SUV collided with a semitrailer at about 11:25 a.m. on Minnesota 56, a two-lane road.
+The family was en route to Willmar, Minn., to bring the boy to his mother when their Kia Sportage SUV collided with a semitrailer on a two-lane road.

 According to the Minnesota State Patrol, while driving on the two lane highway, they pulled out to pass a car north of 280th Street.
-After passing, they cut back to the northbound lane at the “last second” to avoid hitting a minivan that was southbound, the patrol said.
+After passing, they cut back to the northbound lane at the “last second” to avoid hitting a minivan that was southbound.
 The minivan driver moved to the right and slammed on the brakes, as did the semitrailer driver behind, causing the truck to jackknife and slam into the front of the their Kia Sportage.

-Our car accident lawyers have been involved in many wrongful death cases throughout Minnesota, making sure that the surviving family receives the insurance benefits they are entitled to after the crash.
+Our car accident lawyers have been involved in many wrongful death cases throughout Minnesota.
+We make sure that the surviving family receives the insurance benefits they are entitled to after the crash.
 In many cases, the surviving family does not even get the opportunity to donate the organs of the deceased to help others.
 This is such an incredibly generous gift during such a tragic and sad moment.
 We pray that this gift of life gives some peace and comfort to the surviving family.